 The main settlements of Ingleton, Settle and Horton in Ribblesdale each have large, highly mechanised quarries associated with them (although work ceased relatively recently at Giggleswick Quarry near Settle).
-The project will concentrate on the active quarries in Horton in Ribblesdale and Ingleton.
+The project concentrates on the active quarries in Horton in Ribblesdale and Ingleton.

 Listen to the Interviews

-The project aims to explore and record the memories and language associated with quarrying in the Stories in Stone area, using oral history methods and research carried out by trained volunteers.
+The project aim is to explore and record the memories and language associated with quarrying in the Stories in Stone area, using oral history methods and research carried out by trained volunteers.